Moussa Doumbia (footballer, born 1994)

-Moussa Doumbia (born 15 August 1994) is a professional footballer who plays as an attacking midfielder and left winger for Ligue 2 club Sochaux.
+Moussa Doumbia (born 15 August 1994) is a professional footballer who plays as an attacking midfielder and left winger.
 Born in Ivory Coast, he plays for the Mali national team.

 Club career

 On 16 June 2014, Doumbia signed a four-year contract with Rostov of the Russian Premier League.
+His previous team AS Real Bamako, and was a free agent before sigining for Rostov.

 On 25 February 2017, Doumbia signed for Arsenal Tula on loan for the rest of the 2016–17 season.

 On 27 June 2018, he signed a four-year contract with French club Reims.

 On 29 June 2022, Doumbia joined Sochaux on a three-year deal.
+This was seen as his best spell of his senior career, scoring 11 goals in 34 appearances.
+Shortly after a single season at Sochaux, he joined Saudi Arabian club Al-Adalah., on 3 August 2023.

+On 1 February 2025, Doumbia returned to Sochaux, signing on for the remainder of the 2024-25 season.

 International career

 Doumbia made his debut for Mali on 29 June 2014 in a 3–1 victory over China in Shenzhen.

 In a match against Ivory Coast in October 2016, Doumbia lost consciousness following a collision with an Ivorian player.
 Serge Aurier, player of the Ivory Coast national team, helped save Doumbia's life by putting two fingers inside his mouth as a makeshift tracheal tube to keep his airways open, preventing him from suffocating.